yycfp/unconf/2018-09-13-ocaml-modules-and-functors/README.md

     (<$) :: a -> f b -> f a
 ```

-Just forget about it.
-Functors are a different beast in OCaml.
+...
+Well, just forget about it.
+Functors are a different beast in OCaml!

-Functors are "functions" from modules to modules
+Functors are "functions" from modules to modules.
+See `example1`

 Functors to extend functionality - example2
 ===========================================